MSU-CSE491/cse_491_fall_2023/project_specs/Team-7-Agreement.md

 1. **Communication**: We agree to maintain open, respectful, and timely communication within our team.
 We will use [specified communication tool] for our discussions.

-2. **Meetings**: Regular team meetings will be held on [specific day/time].
+2. **Meetings**: Regular team meetings will be held on Tuesdays @ 6PM and Fridays @ 11:30AM .
 Attendance is mandatory unless a valid reason is provided in advance.

 3. **Conflict Resolution**: Any conflicts that arise will be addressed openly in the team setting.
 If a resolution still cannot be reached after a substantial good-faith attempt, we agree to consult the course instructors to help resolve the dispute.